top of page

 “A History of Chess: From Chaturanga to the Present day”.
 Yuri Averbakh. p.
 46

-But, above all, we can count with the ‘eye’ of our Friend over this game.
-He can transmit and convey his message through it as with any other medium he might choose and retain appropriate.
-Because it’s not just a game, as he himself stated in the introduction to the book of Rules:
+Above all, we can trust in the eye of our Friend watching over this game.
+He can convey his message through it, just as he might choose any other medium he deems appropriate.
+Because, as he himself stated in the introduction to the Book of Rules, this is not just a game.

 “…What stayed with me were two things: the simplicity of the beautiful move, how it hid in plain view until indicated ~ and the unshakable feeling that Chess was not ‘just’ a game.
 In Sufi theory, Chess is a teaching tool but no one could be very clear about how it was used or even what it was used to teach.
 I had my theory.
 The complexity of the game pointed to it.
 It came together in my head during the caravan: like the movements of Gurdjieff (dances), like the original forms of Yoga, Chess was used as tool to so completely occupy the Human organism, to so completely fetter the Ego, that its practice allowed the more subtle faculties of the human to operate and indeed inform the Consciousness.”